Baseball Right Fielder

 There are a few different types of right fielders in baseball who you will see play the position.

 While defense is undoubtedly an important part of baseball, as far as right field goes, it’s not a priority for players to be as good defensively as it is offensively.
 A defensive right fielder is typically used if the manager wants to put in a good defender towards the end of the game when their team is winning.
 This outfielder is typically called the “Fourth Outfielder,” who can be called upon defensively in those late-game situations.
 The defensive outfielders are also typically faster with good dexterity.
 They are known as great utility players and may even play other defensive positions on the field when called upon.

-As right field has been home to some of the greatest sluggers ever to play the game, there are many of them in today’s game who are great hitters.
+Right field has been home to some of the greatest sluggers ever to play the game, and there are many of them in today’s game who are great hitters.
 Many of these hitters are great offensive players but aren’t as good defensively, as typically, their large stature and lack of dexterity limit them.
 However, their offense generally makes up for their defensive lapses, which is why offensive-minded right fielders will get more playing time over their defensive counterparts.
 An example of this is Albert Pujols, who played outfield in his early career and was almost always a net negative defensively, yet still won MVP multiple times.

-This is a right fielder that is great both defensively and offensively for their team.
+All-around is used to describe a right fielder that is great both defensively and offensively for their team.
 They not only can have big hits, but also have the speed and dexterity to make great defensive plays in right field.
 Obviously, these players are less common to see, but they are typically among the best players.
 A great example of this is Mookie Betts, who has won both a silver slugger (best hitter at his position) and gold glove (best defensive player at the position) multiple times.